briandfoy/briandfoy.github.io/_drafts/2002-11-01-simple-rss-with-perl.md

 ## Creating RSS

 Files in RSS 0.9 typically have the extension *.rdf* for Resource Description Framework.
 The XML format is very simple.
-Code listing <a class="code_link" href="#rss">RSS file format</a> shows the actual RSS file for the last issue.
+Code listing [RSS file format](#rss) shows the actual RSS file for the last issue.
 Line 1 is the required XML header.
 Line 3 pulls in the appropriate definitions.
 The RSS data  has *channel* and *item* data.
 The channel is the name of the feed and typically has a title and a link to the original website.
 Line 7 starts my channel element with a title element with the name of the issue, and a link element to the issue file.
 The rest of the elements are items, sometimes called *headlines*.
 Each item has a title and link.

-<p class="code_title"><a class="ref_name" name="rss">RSS file format</a>
+<p class="code_title"><a class="ref_name" name="rss">RSS file format</a></p>

 {% highlight html linenos %}
 <?xml version="1.0"?>